dennisXZX/web-developer-notes/Vagrant.md

 After running `vagrant init`, a `Vagrantfile` will be automatically generated in the current folder.

-After we have vagrant initiated, it's time to add a box.
+After you have vagrant initiated, it's time to add a box.
 Think of a box here as an individual development environment.

 ```
 vagrant box add hashicorp/precise64